LULU Investors Have Opportunity to Lead Lululemon Athletica Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lululemon Athletica Inc. ("Lululemon" or the "Company") (NASDAQ: LULU).
+BENSALEM, Pa., Aug.
+19, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lululemon Athletica Inc. ("Lululemon" or the "Company") (NASDAQ: LULU).

 Class Period: December 7, 2023 – July 24, 2024